Needs assessment: Definition, types, steps & examples

 6. Use your data

-At this point, you’ve collected all of the information you can.
-The only thing left to do is to use your needs assessment results and insights to make a final report and an action plan.
+At this point, you've collected all of the information you can.
+The only thing left is to use your needs assessment results and insights to make a final report and an action plan.

 Related resources